Installing OpenVox Edit

 OpenVox package downloads are currently sponsored by Overlook InfraTech.
 As of release 8.11, OpenVox is functionally equivalent to Puppet; the command names are the same, the configuration file paths are the same, etc. The major differences are in help text output, man pages, and so on.
 This means that you can continue to use all the commands, modules, tooling, etc that you’re used to, but at this time you cannot install both Puppet and OpenVox on the same system.

 We encourage you to try out OpenVox on a fresh test system, the way you would for any major system package.
-If you’d rather try it on an existing system or develop a migration process, then you will first have to uninstall Puppet.
+If you’d rather try it on an existing system or develop a migration process, then the new OpenVox packages will uninstall and replace the existing legacy Puppet packages.

 You do not need to purge configuration files because OpenVox will continue to use them as they are.
 However, before getting started on the migration you should strongly consider backing up the entire /etc/puppetlabs/ tree in case of accidents.